-The effects of corn gluten are cumulative, meaning results improve with repeated use over time.
+The effects of corn gluten are cumulative, meaning that the results improve with repeated use over time.

-Corn gluten is costlier than conventional pre-emergent herbicides.
+- Corn gluten is costlier than conventional pre-emergent herbicides.
 Because multiple applications are often required, you could be handling hundreds or even thousands of pounds of the product, depending on the size of the yard.
-Sprayable, liquid forms of corn gluten can make applications easier but are still costly.
+Sprayable, liquid forms of corn gluten can make applications easier, but they are still costly.

-Timing is critical for both organic and synthetic chemical pre-emergents.
-It's very important to remember that all pre-emergents suppress seeds, including grass and flower seeds.
-When using non-selective pre-emergents, most of the seeding needs to be done in the fall.
+- Timing is critical for both organic and synthetic chemical pre-emergents.
+It's very important to remember that all pre-emergents, including corn gluten, will suppress all seeds, including grass and flower seeds.
+If you are using non-selective pre-emergents in the spring and summer, any lawn seeding should be done in the fall.

 A synthetic chemical pre-emergent is a non-organic herbicide that is applied to the landscape prior to weeds and other unwanted plants growing.
 In essence, it prevents those plants from emerging from the soil where seeds might lie.